PeakKS/HitboxChanger/README.md

 - Run ambuild from build dir
 - Windows
   - Use the Visual Studio Developer Command Prompt
+  - Currently Seems to crash at least when trying to get the StudioHDR of a model

 # Notes
 - The source code can be found in /sourcemod/public/hitbox_changer.